GrinonBarrett/Taksidos/Core Rules/8=Spells/Legendary Spells (14) .md

 **At Higher Tiers**: Each tier beyond minimum increases the range by 1 yard and increases the duration by 1 minute.

 **Critical Failure**: You cast the circle around yourself.
 You find it impossible to even attempt to leave.
 At the end of each phase, it shrinks by 1 foot, keeping itself centered on you.
 Once it finally shrinks to the point that it must collapse in on you, it inflicts a number of fire attacks against you equal to the tier of the spell.
 An immunity to the harm of fire does not protect you from this, but instead has the attacks made with disadvantage.

+#### Tinto's Healing

+**Minimum Tier**: 6

+**Casting Time**: 1 minute

+**Range**: 1 yard

+**Effect**: A creature of your choice within range performs an incapacitation save.
+If the check is succesful, you heal a wound of your choice or an instance of hemorhaging (your choice as caster) from the creature.
+If it is a critical success, it also recovers a hitpoint.
+Failure on the save does not harm the creature in anyway, but a critical failure prevents the creature from having its hitpoints or wounds restored by spells from the same caster of an equal or lower tier in the same day.

+**At Higher Tiers**: For every tier beyond minimum, the save is made with a +1 bonus.

+**Critical Failure**: You must perform an incapacitation save with a penalty equal to the spell's tier.
+A critical failure will not kill you, but you will instead receive spell sickness equal to the points of failure.

 ### Vehemente (2